-The school uses Oxford Reading Tree as its reading scheme and the expectation is that all children will progress through the scheme to stage 14 at the end of KS1.
+The school uses Oxford Reading Tree as its reading scheme and the expectation is that all children will progress through the scheme.

 A Common Language

 We are developing a common language at St John's Green, so that children, parents and staff are able to have conversations that are clearly understood by all.